abelhOrihuela/test-kavak/Readme.md

 npm install
 ```

-Yo need add credentials to connect DB, This configurations initialize tables for DB
+You need add credentials to connect DB, This configurations initialize tables for DB

 ```
 DB_HOST=localhost